-- E2 Sufficient breadth or depth of knowledge in both modelling and biology to contribute to research programmes and to the development of research activities.

-- DI Some relevant work experience.
+- E2 Sufficient breadth or depth of knowledge in the relevant discipline/s (electrochemistry, SAM based biosensors, impedance spectroscopy, bioconjugation, surface functionalisation/characterisation) to contribute to research programmes and to the development of research activities. - D2 Some relevant work experience. - D3 Experience of relevant student supervision and teaching activities. - D4 Experience of knowledge exchange related activities.

-- D2 Strong programming skills.